 Walking is the first and most fundamental form of transportation.
 Everyone is a pedestrian at some point in their day.
-Walking is how transit passengers reach their destination, how people driving get from the curb to the front door, and those riding a bike get from the bike rack to their end point.
-The City of North Vancouver is committed to making walking an attractive and convenient mobility choice for residents of all ages and abilities.
+It's how transit passengers reach their destination, how people driving get from the curb to the front door, and those riding a bike get from the bike rack to their end point.
+The City is committed to making walking an attractive and convenient mobility choice for residents of all ages and abilities.
 To do this, the City is developing a pedestrian plan - Walk CNV, that when implemented will ensure existing and future walking facilities are safe, enjoyable and accessible for residents and visitors.

 What are the benefits of walking?

 Walking is a great way to get around and is one of the best ways to get and stay physically active.
 It's accessible and inexpensive, with no special training required and no gas tank to fill.
 All you need is a good pair of shoes.
 Walking also helps to create more livable communities, reduce vehicle-related air pollution and reduce traffic congestion.